Sea Eagle Management Scheme - Annual Report 2022

 - Scottish Raptor Study Group

-2.1 Call off contractor Register of Interest (RoI) visits
+2.1 Call off contractor Register of Interest (Rol) visits

-Currently there are seven members of the call off contractor team, each covering a broad geographical area across the core areas where the SEMS is working; principally Argyll and Lochaber, Skye and Lochalsh, the Western Isles, Sutherland and Wester Ross.
-As the sea eagle population expands, call off contractors have also provided advice and support to farmers in other areas such as Perthshire and Strathspey.
+Currently there are seven members of the call off contractor team, each covering a broad geographical area across the core areas where the SEMS is working - principally Argyll and Lochaber, Skye and Lochalsh, the Western Isles, Sutherland and Wester Ross.
+As the sea eagle population expands, call off contractors have also provided advice and support to farmers in other areas such as Perthshire, Angus and Strathspey.

 Following the submission of a new RoI, the relevant call off contractor will be assigned to the farm, croft or sheep stock club registering their interest.
 A site visit, where possible, will be arranged with the point of contact, to provide advice and discuss in more detail any issues being experienced.
 The initial site visit also allows information on the holding’s management system to be discussed in more detail, with advice tailored to that specific situation.
 Call off contractors are also able to provide an overview of sea eagle territories in the surrounding area.